jnobre/Cards/README.md

 ## Game Rules

-In this game, a player randomly draws a hand of 10 cards.
-Each card has a suit ("Diamonds", for example) and a value ("10", for example).
+In this card game, a player will randomly draw a hand of 10 cards.
+Each card consists of a suit (e.g., "Diamonds") and a value (e.g., "10").
+The objective is to construct a hand of cards and display both the unsorted and sorted versions of the hand.

-You are asked to:
+The game follows the following rules:

-Construct a random order of suits.
-The order of the suits is, for example, one of the following:
+1. Construct a random order of suits from the following options:

--  Diamonds, Hearts, Spades, Clubs
+   2. Diamonds, Hearts, Spades, Clubs

-Construct a random order of values.
-The order of values is, for example, one of the following:
+3. Construct a random order of values from the following options:

-- Ace, 5, 10, 8, 6, 7, 4, 2, 3, 9, Queen, King, Jack
+   4. Ace, 5, 10, 8, 6, 7, 4, 2, 3, 9, Queen, King, Jack

-Build a hand of 10 cards at random.
+5. Build a hand of 10 cards by randomly selecting cards from the available suits and values.
+6. Display the unsorted hand on the screen, showing the cards in the order they were drawn.
+7. Sort the hand of cards by suit and value using the custom order defined in steps 1 and 2.

-Show the "unsorted" hand on the screen, then the sorted hand in any order defined in steps 1 and 2.
-That is, you must sort the cards by suit and value.
+8. Display the sorted hand on the screen, showing the cards in any order defined by the custom suit and value order.

+By following these rules, players can experience the randomness of drawing a hand of cards and observe the sorting of the hand based on suit and value.

+Feel free to make any further adjustments or additions to the text as needed.

 ## Features